Creepybits/ComfyUI-Creepy_nodes/README.md

 # ComfyUI-Creepy_nodes
 A collection of switch nodes for ComfyUI

-This set of nodes contains a set of easy switch nodes, and they don't require any extra installations.
+This set of nodes contains a set of easy switch nodes as well as other special nodes and utilities.

 ### Installing

 Open a command prompt from your custom_nodes folder and type:

 `git clone https://github.com/Creepybits/ComfyUI-Creepy_nodes.git`

+`pip install -r requirements.txt`

 You can also install from [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager).